 6-6(D)(2)(a) Applicants shall review their proposed projects with the Historic Preservation Planner before preparing final plans and submitting an application.
-The purpose of this discussion is to determine the approval request.
+The purpose of this discussion is to determine the approval determine the approval procedure and create a project drawing checklist for the specific request.